lukejagodzinski/meteor-google-oauth-jwt/README.md

 ## Making HTTP request

 The library provides easy way to make an HTTP calls without thinkig about access tokens and JWTs.
 It also supports caching so it limits number of calls to the Google servers and makes things faster.
+For sub (optional) pass in the email address of the user for which the application is requesting delegated access.

 ```js
 HTTPJWT.setJWTOptions({ // Just call this once to set JWT